alberto-lazari/lcd-exercises/exercises/ccs-vp.typ

   + $ccs(#P1) = ccsP1$
   ]
-  // TODO: find out if this is safe to assume
   For simplicity, let's assume that $f(a(n)) = f(a)$.
   This allows for a more concise definition of $f'$:
   $ f' = lambda ahat. hat(f(alpha)) $